AndreasBriese/breeze/README.md

 **2) Initialization**

-The seedr() function takes an []uint64, splits each field into two fragments, that are used to calculate two *startseeds* of the two logmap functions.
+The seedr() function takes an []uint64 and splits each field into two fragments, that are used to calculate two *startseeds* of the two logmap functions.
 Each *startseed* is limited to 0..1<<26 and controlled to be different to known "pathological" values and in case corrected and type-casted to float64 before inverted (1/startseed).
 The "overhead" (upper-bound bytes) of the above limiting operation determines the number of startrounds within initialization.

 **3) Generator core**